 |Main article: Sonic 3D: Flickies' Island test plan|

 What seems to be a checklist used when testing Sonic 3D in North America has been found.

 PAL cover art

 For the European cover art (also used in Australia), Sega Europe subcontracted the work to London-based design firm Me Company, best known for creating album covers with singer Björk, as well as a variety of other acts during the 1990s.
 Sonic's head was modelled in clay and then digitised, before being made to look like a 3D model.
 While the exact details are unknown, Me Company are known to have used Macintosh computers running Infini-D around this period.

 This design was only ever used in PAL territories - the US and Japan opted for their own looks.

 At around May 1996 during development, Jun Senoue composed demo versions of some of the tracks that would be included in the Mega Drive version of Sonic 3D, and an AXIA J'z2 Type II High Position cassette tape containing these recordings, labelled "Sonic 3D Demo Takes #1", was sent to Jon Burton by Sega for review.
-The tracks on the tape were composed and recorded on a synthesiser, and would be converted for play on the Mega Drive if approved.
+The tracks on the tape were composed and recorded on a synthesiser, likely a KORG TR-RACK (or one of its successors) with the percussion done separately on a Roland Sound Canvas SC-55, and would be converted for play on the Mega Drive if approved.